priyanshu2003719/Employee-Retention-analysis/README.md

 2.  **Risk Ranking:** Current employees are assigned a "Flight Risk" score.
 3.  **Stay Interviews:** High-risk but high-value employees are flagged for proactive engagement.
 4.  **Targeted Development:** Training resources are allocated to re-engage talent and improve long-term loyalty.

----
-*Developed as an end-to-end solution for modern, data-centric workforce management.*